Here you can find information about licence applications, appointments of management board members and cross-border activities within the EEA .

 In terms of professional suitability, the FMA considers it important that every member of the management board of a Pensionskasse has the necessary knowledge about the regulations under supervisory law that apply to the undertaking, in order to be able to assume overall responsibility in the management board.

-In order to check adequate theoretical knowledge, generally by way of a follow-up to the notification regarding the appointment of a member of the board of management, an appointment is arranged for a Fit & Proper Test, containing questions about the central provisions contained in the PKG .
+In order to check adequate theoretical knowledge, generally by way of a follow-up to the notification regarding the appointment of a member of the board of management, an appointment is arranged for a Fit & Proper test, containing questions about the central provisions contained in the PKG .

 Pursuant to Article 11b PKG , institutions for occupational retirement provision whose head offices are situated in another EEA signatory country have to comply with the following Austrian provisions when carrying out cross-border activities in Austria: